Enhance what already exists

 Blau getönte Portrait-Collage der Ansprechpartner Catherina Berkhoff (links) und Markus Rottmann (rechts).

-For several years now, we have been procuring electricity exclusively from renewable sources for our electricity-powered compressor systems.
-In 2023, we also increased the use of biogas as a sustainable alternative to fossil natural gas in our gas-powered compressors from an initial four to around eleven million kilowatt hours, thereby achieving a significant reduction in emissions.
-In 2024, we will procure 15 million kWh of biogas, and in 2025 even 30 million.
-Our biogas comes from waste and residual materials, liquid manure, kitchen and canteen waste, straw and dry manure and fulfils the sustainability criteria of the EU's Renewable Energy Directive (2018/2001/EC - RED II).
+For several years now, we have been procuring electricity exclusively from renewable sources for our electrically powered compressor systems.
+Furthermore, in 2023, we increased the use of biogas - a sustainable alternative to fossil natural gas - in our gas-powered compressors from, initially, four to around eleven million kilowatt hours (kWh), thereby achieving a significant reduction in emissions.
+In 2024, we will purchase 15 million kWh of biogas and, in 2025, even as much as 30 million.
+Our biogas is produced from waste and residues, liquid manure, kitchen and canteen waste, straw and dry manure and, moreover, it fulfils the sustainability criteria under the EU‘s Renewable Energy Directive (2018/2001/EU RED II).

 Catherina Berkhoff